 The Top 4 Things to Look for If You Want to Buy the Best Spinning Reel

 Drag systems are found in all fixed spools.
 Found in the front of the reel or in the back ( front and rear drag ) Rear drag systems on reels are the most desired with novice anglers and front drag systems on a reel are considered ideal by more professional fishermen.
 The 2 drag system perform in the same way, they restrict or loosen the movement of the spool, much like a car’s braking system does to the car wheels.

-The smoothness of the reel is really determined by the amount of bearings it has.
+The smoothness of the reel is really determined by the number of bearings it has.
 The more bearings the better.
 High-quality bearings made of stainless steel also assist with the lifespan of the reel as well and absorb a lot of the wear and tear inside the spools mechanism.

 What you should look for in a line lay is that the flatter it is the better.
 Distance and accuracy are dependent on how flat the line lays on the spool.